The 2013 Confederation Centre Young Company Presents Les Feux Follets

-Les Feux Follets is making a welcome return to The Charlottetown Festival on the dancing feet of the 2012 Confederation Centre Young Company.
-The popular show, a lively and colourful showcase of Canada's rich cultural makeup, will open July 1st at the Confederation Centre's outdoor amphitheatre, and play at noon daily, Mondays through Saturdays until August 19th.
+Les Feux Follets returns to The Charlottetown Festival on the dancing feet of the 2013 Confederation Centre Young Company.
+The popular show, a lively and colourful showcase of Canada's rich cultural makeup, will open July 1st at the Confederation Centre's outdoor amphitheatre, and play at noon daily, Mondays through Saturdays until August 17th.

 Les Feux Follets was first adapted as a Young Company offering during The Charlottetown Festival's fortieth anniversary in 2004.
 It was reprised in 2005 and 2006.

 Les Feux Follets is arguably the inspiration for the "We Are Canadian" series, which is designed to identify and celebrate the great diversity of Canadians found throughout our various communities, cultures and provinces.

 The "We Are Canadian" series of Young Company shows began in 2007 with Alberta Fusion.
 It was followed by, Quebec a la carte in 2008.
 Prince Edward Island was the focus of the 2009 show, Abegweit: Soul of the Island, which was featured at the 2010 Winter Olympics in Vancouver, BC, where it received tremendous praise.
 Abegweit: Soul of the Island returned home from Vancouver to a hero's welcome in summer, 2010.

 In 2011, the Young Company made history when it presented, The Talking Stick, the first play in the Festival's 47-year history to engage an all-First-Nations cast.